Fighting continues on Syrian border despite U.S.-led cease-fire

 NBC News has not independently verified what groups were behind the attacks.

-The Syrian Observatory for Human Rights, based in London, also claimed Turkish forces had renewed their bombardment of Ras al-Ain early Friday, disrupting the brief "cautious calm" achieved immediately after the cease-fire was called.

-However, cross-border artillery and airstrikes seen ahead of the agreement appeared to have halted on Friday with the no outgoing fire seen from the Turkish side of the border.
+However, cross-border artillery fire and airstrikes seen ahead of the agreement appeared to have halted Friday with no outgoing fire seen from the Turkish side of the border.

-Turkey's invasion launched last week came just as President Donald Trump pulled U.S. troops from the area, a move that has been met with widespread criticism for being a seeming betrayal of Kurdish forces that are allied with the U.S. in the fight against the Islamic State.
+Turkey's invasion launched last week came just as President Donald Trump pulled U.S. troops from the area, a move that has been met with widespread criticism for being a seeming betrayal of Kurdish forces that are allied with the U.S. in the fight against ISIS.

+On Friday, Erdogan said he informed Trump about the offensive in a phone call three days before the operation started.

-Turkey has also committed to a permanent cease-fire once the Kurds are cleared from the safe zone, but is under no obligation to withdraw its troops.
-Turkish President Recep Tayyip Erdogan praised Pence and Trump in a tweet in response to the deal saying their combined efforts would help "defeat terrorism."
+Turkey has committed to a permanent cease-fire once the Kurds are cleared from the safe zone, but is under no obligation to withdraw its troops.
+Erdogan praised Pence and Trump in a tweet in response to Thursday's deal, saying their combined efforts would help "defeat terrorism."

 "I am confident that this joint effort will promote peace and stability in our region," Erdogan said.

+But to reporters, Erdogan had tougher words about the U.S. on Friday, saying he wouldn't forget the letter sent earlier in the week by Trump "which did not go hand in hand with political and diplomatic courtesy."

+The Turkish leader also said he will hold further talks about the conflict in Syria with Russian President Vladimir Putin next week.
+"With these discussions, God willing, we will bring peace to the area," he said.

-However, Kurdish forces were not party to the agreement, and it was not immediately clear whether they would comply.
+Kurdish forces were not party to the U.S.-brokered agreement with Turkey.
+It was not immediately clear whether they would comply, but Erdogan said Kurdish fighters were retreating.

-A spokesman for the SDF told the Associated Press on Friday that its troops would not withdraw in accordance to the cease-fire because Ras al-Ain remained under attack.
+However, a spokesman for the SDF told The Associated Press on Friday that its troops would not withdraw in accordance with the cease-fire because Ras al-Ayn remained under attack.

 Mac William Bishop reported from Ceylanpinar, Turkey, and Linda Givetash from London.